Lukas Ligeti: Biography

+Ligeti is of Hungarian ancestry (although he never learned to speak the Hungarian language fluently, since his parents spoke Hungarian to one another but spoke German to him while he was growing up) and is the son of the noted composer György Ligeti (1923–2006).
+He was born without citizenship, due to being the child of Jewish parents who had fled from Hungary.

-Ligeti is of Hungarian ancestry and is the son of the noted composer György Ligeti (1923–2006).
-He holds a master's degree from the University of Music and Performing Arts, Vienna, where he studied composition with Erich Urbanner and jazz drums, and a PhD from the University of the Witwatersrand in Johannesburg, South Africa.
+He attended the University of Music and Performing Arts, Vienna, where he studied composition with Erich Urbanner, Kurt Schwertsik, Heinrich Gattermeyer, and Dieter Kaufmann; as well as jazz drums with Fritz Ozmec, earning a Diploma (with "unanimous distinction") in 1993 and an M.A. (with highest grade) in 1997.
+He earned a Ph.D. from the University of the Witwatersrand in Johannesburg, South Africa in 2020.

 Ligeti has done numerous cross-cultural collaborations and exchanges with non-Western musicians, experimenting with both ancient African traditional instruments and modern music technology.

 He travels frequently to Africa and has performed with musicians from Côte d'Ivoire (where he founded the experimental intercultural group Beta Foly), Egypt (with musicians from Nubia and the Orchestra of the Cairo Opera House), Zimbabwe (with Batonka musicians), Uganda (with Ndere Troupe), Kenya, South Africa, Lesotho (with lesiba performers), Mozambique and several other African nations.

 His group, Burkina Electric, based in Burkina Faso, brings together electronica and Burkinabe popular music.

 From 1994 to 1996 he was visiting composer at the Center for Computer Research in Music and Acoustics at Stanford University.

 In 2006 he was visiting professor at the University of the Witwatersrand, Johannesburg.
 In 2008 he was a guest professor at the University of Ghana, where he collaborated with composer and musicologist J.H.
 Kwabena Nketia.

-He resided in Southern California and was on faculty at the Department of Music at the University of California, Irvine, where he taught in the PhD program in Integrated Composition, Improvisation, and Technology (ICIT) until 2021.
-He currently teaches at the University of Pretoria in South Africa.
+From 2015 to 2021 he was a member of the faculty of the Department of Music at the University of California, Irvine, where he taught in the Ph.D. program in Integrated Composition, Improvisation, and Technology (ICIT).
+He later taught at the University of Pretoria in South Africa, and joined the faculty of the Royal Conservatory of Brussels as Professor of Composition in 2024.